scbirlab/nf-promotermap/README.md

 For help, use `nextflow run scbirlab/nf-promotermap --help`.

-The first time you run the pipeline for a project, the software dependencies in `environment.yml` will be installed.
+The first time you run the pipeline, the software dependencies in `environment.yml` will be installed.
 This may take several minutes.

 ## Inputs